janhesters/react-router-saas-template/README.md

   download the [Postgres.app](https://postgresapp.com/) and use it to create a local database.
 - `APP_URL` – The URL of your app, e.g. `http://localhost:3000`.
-- `SESSION_SECRET` – A random string of characters.
-This is used for the authentication session.
 - `COOKIE_SECRET` – A random string of characters.
-This is used for the dark mode cookie.
+This is used for signing cookies including sessions, toast notifications, and other cookie-based data.
 - `HONEYPOT_SECRET` – A random string of characters.
 This is used for the honeypot field in the contact sales form.